Darkempire78/Raid-Protect-Discord-Bot/README.md

 ?antinudity <true/false> : Enable or disable the nudity image protection.
 ?antiprofanity <true/false> : Enable or disable the profanity protection.
 ?antispam <true/false> : Enable or disable the spam protection.
-?allowspam <#channel> (remove) : Enable or disable the spam protection in a specific channel.
+?allowspam <#channel> (False) : Enable or disable the spam protection in a specific channel.
 ?lock | unlock <#channel> : Lock/Unlock a specific channel.

 ?userinfos <@user/ID> : Get user infomations.